xdanielgonzalez/simple_chrome_copy_paster/README.md

 Click on the load unpacked button

-In the folder navigattion menu select the folder titled **"chrome_copy_paster"**
+In the folder navigation menu select the folder titled **"chrome_copy_paster"**

-The extension should be installed
+The extension should automatically be installed

 To use the extension please use the **demo_page.html** file in the folder titled **"chrome_copy_paster"**